10 Fun Facts About Bichon Frises

 2. They began their modern development on Tenerife.

-The Bichon Frise is a member of a canine clan known as Barbichon-type dogs, and it’s believed that this breed began its modern development on Tenerife, which is the largest of the Canary Islands.
+The Bichon Frise is a member of a canine clan known as Barbichon-type dogs, and the AKC points out that it’s believed that this breed began its modern development on Tenerife, which is the largest of the Canary Islands.
 The Bichon Frise was very popular with the island’s sailors.
 They often traveled with Spanish sailors and were used as items of barter during their travels.
 The Bichon descended from the Barbet (or Water Spaniel), which is where the name “Barbichon” came from, which was later shortened to Bichon.

 3. The modern Bichon Frise developed into four categories.